More about Azure database

 Azure provides many options for deploying and managing SQL servers in the cloud.
 You can, for example, deploy a standalone database to an Azure VM.
 Or you can create an elastic pool of databases with automatic scalability.
 There are seven deployment methods for SQL servers in Azure, and it is critical that you choose the right one for your project.

-You can learn about these models, and how to create a single database in Azure SQL database, in our article: Azure SQL Database: 18 Options for SQL Server on the Cloud.
+In this post you can learn about these models, and how to create a single database in Azure SQL database.

 Azure Database Migration Service: Automate Your Cloud DB Migration